Chapter 4: Construction Details, Section 50: Prestressing Concrete

 After completing the work for each structure, the contractor must electronically submit corrected as-built drawings to the resident engineer for transmittal to Structure Design’s Documents Unit.
 Remind the contractor that final contract acceptance will not occur until the corrected as-built drawings have been submitted.

 Guidance for quality control activities included in this section is summarized as follows:

 - Verify that the contractor is complying with the authorized grouting plan and they are submitting daily grouting reports.

 - Verify that the contractor has calibrated their jacking equipment within a year of use or after repair.

 - Verify that the contractor has pressure tested the ducts for post-tensioned concrete bridges.

 - Verify the qualifications of contractor’s personnel performing post-tensioning.

 - Witness the contractor’s demonstration that prestressing steel in ducts is unbonded or that ducts are unobstructed if prestressing steel has not yet been installed.

 - Witness the contractor’s voids investigation of grouted ducts.

 The contract price for furnishing precast members includes payment for prestressing precast concrete members.
 Prestressing cast-in-place concrete is paid for as a lump sum price.
-For guidelines for making monthly progress payments for prestressing cast-in-place concrete, refer to Bridge Construction Memo 6-4.0, “Partial Payments,” of Structure Construction’s Bridge Construction Records and Procedures manual, Vol. 1:
+For guidelines for making monthly progress payments for prestressing cast-in-place concrete, refer to Bridge Construction Memo C-9, "Preparation of Progress Payment Documents," of Structure Construction’s Bridge Construction Records and Procedures Manual, Vol. 1: